-Second, we sought to demonstrate that this immunological response could translate into antitumor activity, with a focus on demonstration of monotherapy antitumor activity in tumor types where high-dose rhIL-2 had proven efficacy, as we believe this an essential element of validating potential therapeutic benefit and supporting advancement of our clinical program.
+Second, we sought to demonstrate that this immunological response could translate into clinical activity, with a focus on demonstration of monotherapy antitumor activity in tumor types where high-dose rhIL-2 obtained regulatory approval, as we believe this an essential element of validating potential therapeutic benefit and supporting advancement of our clinical program.

-Third, we designed ARTISTRY-1 to evaluate nemvaleukin's potential clinical benefit in combination with pembrolizumab in a wide range of advanced solid tumor types, including both anti-programmed cell death 1 ("PD-1") and anti-programmed cell death 1 ligand ("PD-L1") approved and unapproved tumors, and in CPI-experienced patients and patients rolling over from the nemvaleukin monotherapy cohort.
+Third, we designed ARTISTRY-1 to evaluate nemvaleukin's potential clinical benefit in combination with pembrolizumab in a wide range of advanced solid tumor types, including both anti-programmed death 1 ("PD-1") and PD-L1 approved and unapproved tumors, and in CPI-experienced patients and patients rolling over from the nemvaleukin monotherapy cohort.